SevenT1123/SevenT1123/README.md

 - I reconstructed Gryphon Racing's website
 - I'm currently working on Gryphon Racing 2026 car's dashboard firmware.

+# <p align="center">🌟Fun Fact🌟</p>
+- I'm Vietnamese 🇻🇳.
+I can use Vietnamese and English in professional environment.
-Other than programming, I have been a beat maker for 4 years under artist name SevenT.
+- Other than programming, I have been a beat maker for 4 years under artist name SevenT which is also the name of my digital synthesizer model
+- SevenT was inspired from my preferred name, Steven when I was in English academy in Vietnam.